DePauw University Delta Zeta discrimination controversy: Background

 In August 2006, national representatives, concerned about the Delta chapter's inability to recruit new members, announced that the chapter would be closed at the end of the 2006–7 school year if they failed to increase their numbers substantially or elected not to participate in active recruitment or informal rush.
-At a school where an estimated 70% of the student body belongs to a fraternity or sorority, the ΔΖ house was two-thirds empty.
-According to some former members, the chapter was known on campus as "The Dog House," and a DePauw psychology professor's survey of students found that ΔΖ was considered "socially awkward."
-The sorority attracted "brainy women", many with science and math majors, along with the gifted disabled.
+At a school where an estimated 70% of the student body belongs to a fraternity or sorority, the Delta Zeta house was two-thirds empty.
+A DePauw psychology professor's survey of students found that members of the sorority were considered "socially awkward."
+The sorority attracted "brainy women", many with science and math majors, along with the gifted and disabled.
 Many current members felt that it might be in their best interest to let the chapter close without recruiting new members.

-In anticipation of Delta's 2009 centennial, ΔΖ Executive Director Cynthia Winslow Menges had originally planned to close the chapter temporarily.
-In September 2006, however, the university informed ΔΖ headquarters that if the chapter were closed, it would not be allowed to reopen on the sorority's chosen timetable, out of fairness to other National Panhellenic Conference (NPC) sororities with dormant chapters at DePauw.
-Instead, ΔΖ would have to wait for the campus to open for NPC extension and then compete for consideration with whichever NPC groups were not represented at DePauw.
+In anticipation of the sorority's 2009 centennial, its executive director, Cynthia Winslow Menges, planned to close the chapter temporarily.
+In September 2006, however, the university informed Delta Zeta headquarters that if the chapter were closed, it would not be allowed to reopen on the sorority's chosen timetable, out of fairness to other National Panhellenic Conference (NPC) sororities with dormant chapters at DePauw.
+Instead, Delta Zeta would have to wait for the campus to open for NPC extension and then compete for consideration with whichever NPC groups were not represented at DePauw.